viti95/FastDoom/README.txt

  -freeram 128 => Leaves 128 KB free
- -uncapped => Enable uncapped FPS mode (>35 fps) -capped => Disable uncapped FPS mode (max 35 fps)
+ -uncapped => Enable uncapped FPS mode (>35 fps) -capped => Disable uncapped FPS mode (max 35 fps) -8bpp => (Only VBE2 modes) force the use of video modes with
+          8 bits per pixel
+ -15bpp => (Only VBE2 modes) force the use of video modes with
+           15 bits per pixel
+ -16bpp => (Only VBE2 modes) force the use of video modes with
+           16 bits per pixel
+ -24bpp => (Only VBE2 modes) force the use of video modes with
+           24 bits per pixel
+ -32bpp => (Only VBE2 modes) force the use of video modes with
+           32 bits per pixel
+ -noLFB => (Only VBE2 modes) disables Linear FrameBuffer video
+           modes.
+Slower, use only if there are compatibility issues

  Limitations / Known bugs
  ------------------------
  * Gravis UltraSound cards require IRQ to be 7 or less, otherwise those